Articles

 This rule, or technique, came from the interior design, so it is often applied for house decorating.
 The idea is simple.
 To bring the balance into the composition, the colors should be combined in the proportion of 60%–30%–10%.
 The biggest part should go to the dominant hue, the third of the composition takes secondary color and 10% percent goes to the color which helps to make the accents.

-Such a proportion is thought to be pleasant for human eyes since it allows perceiving all the visual elements gradually.
+Such a proportion is thought to be pleasing to the human eye, as it allows for perceiving all the visual elements gradually.
 Knowing the appropriate proportion designers can successfully combine the colors without risks of turning UI into a colorful mess.

 Tip 2.
 Contrast is a friend

 Color contrast is a key part of any visual composition.
-It brings the individuality for each UI element and makes all of them noticeable.
-User interfaces containing only shades from the same color family have fewer chances to draw users’ attention.
+It brings individuality to each UI element and makes all of them noticeable.
+User interfaces that use only shades from the same color family are less likely to draw users’ attention.
 Moreover, copy content in this UI will look illegible which makes the interactions with a product almost impossible.

 However, speaking of UI as a whole composition, a high level of color contrast may not always work well.
 If copy content and the background colors contrast each other too much, it will be difficult to read or scan the text.
 That’s why designers are recommended to create a mild level of contrast and apply high contrasting colors only for highlighting elements.
-User testing on various devices can help designers to make sure of the effectiveness of their solutions.
+User testing across various devices can help designers ensure the effectiveness of their solutions.

 Tip 3.
 Consider the psychology of colors

-As we’ve mentioned in our previous articles, psychology is one of the basic studies helping in a design workflow.
-There is a branch of psychology showing the influence of colors on human mood and behavior called color psychology.
-It states that our mind reacts to colors while we usually do not notice it.
-When human eyes perceive color, our brain gives signals to the endocrine system releasing hormones responsible for the mood and emotions.
+As we’ve mentioned in our previous articles, psychology is one of the fundamental studies that help in a design workflow.
+A branch of psychology that examines the influence of colors on human mood and behavior is called color psychology.
+It states that our mind reacts to colors, even though we usually do not notice it.
+When our eyes perceive color, the brain sends signals to the endocrine system, which releases hormones that affect mood and emotions.

-Each color has its own influence on our mind and the knowledge of the possible reactions can help designers to transfer the right message and call users to make the expected action.
+Each color has its own influence on our minds, and knowledge of possible reactions can help designers convey the right message and prompt users to take the expected action.
 Here is a short list of color meanings.

 Orange.
 An energetic and warm color bringing the feelings of excitement.